CLAD-Net: Continual Activity Recognition in Multi-Sensor Wearable Systems: Experiments

 We begin by evaluating the effect of different loss functions used to train the transformer.
 Specifically, we compare three widely adopted self-supervised learning losses: Barlow Twins~\cite{zbontar2021barlow}, SimCLR~\cite{chen2020simple}, and BYOL~\cite{grill2020bootstrap}.
 Barlow Twins encourages the embeddings from two views to be highly correlated across matching dimensions while minimizing redundancy across different dimensions by pushing the cross-correlation matrix toward the identity.
 SimCLR, on the other hand, uses contrastive learning to pull together representations of positive pairs (i.e., two augmented versions of the same input) while pushing apart those of different inputs.
 BYOL follows a teacher-student framework, where a momentum-updated target network guides a student network to produce consistent representations from two augmented views of the same input—without relying on negative samples.

-According to table \ref{tab:loss_functions} and as previously demonstrated in works such as \cite{fini2022selfsupervisedmodelscontinuallearners} and \cite{pham2021dualnetcontinuallearningfast}, we also observed that the Barlow Twins loss achieves superior performance across evaluation metrics.
+According to Table~\ref{tab:loss_functions} and as previously demonstrated in self-supervised continual learning works such as~\cite{fini2022selfsupervisedmodelscontinuallearners} and~\cite{pham2021dualnetcontinuallearningfast}, we also observed that the BYOL loss achieves superior performance in terms of final accuracy and forgetting measure on all three datasets.
 Moreover, this loss function is particularly well-suited for real-world applications due to its ability to avoid reliance on negative pairs or large batch sizes.